Wyoming Highway 133

-Wyoming Highway 133 (WYO 133) is a 6.07 mi north-south Wyoming State Road in north-central Fremont County providing travel to Pavillion.
+Wyoming Highway 133 (WYO 133) is a 6.07 mi north-south state highway in north-central Fremont County, Wyoming, United States, that connects U.S. Route 26 (US 26) in Johnstonw with Pavillion.

 Route description

-Wyoming Highway 133 begins at US 26 and the northern terminus of Wyoming Highway 132 (Blue Sky Highway) in Kinnear.
+WYO 132, known locally as the Pavillion Road, begins at US 26 and the northern end of Wyoming Highway 132 (Blue Sky Highway) in on the norther edge of the census-designated place of Johnstown.
 Highway 133 proceeds due north toward Pavillion.
-At almost 4.1 miles, the western terminus of Wyoming Highway 134 is intersected which heads east towards Shoshoni.
+At almost 4.1 mi, the western terminus of Wyoming Highway 134 (WYO 134) is intersected which heads east towards US 26 / WY 789 and Shoshoni.

-Past Highway 134, Pavillion is reached where the highway has its northern terminus at 6.07 miles.
+Past WYO 134, Pavillion is reached where the highway has its northern terminus at 6.07 mi and the intersection of West Pavillion Road, North Pavillion Road, and West Center Ave.

-Wyoming Highway 133 and Highway 134 provide a shorter alternate around US 26 and Riverton for traffic traveling between Jackson and Casper.
+WYO 133 and WYO 134 provide a shorter alternate to US 26 for traffic traveling between Jackson and Casper by bypassing Riverton.